chrisammon3000/aws-permits-pipeline/README.md

    ```
    curl https://XXXXXXX.execute-api.us-east-1.amazonaws.com/dev/init
    ```
+    This will also run the pipeline for the first time.

 ### Running the Pipeline
-   Ping API Gateway endpoint to run the pipeline again:
+   Ping API Gateway endpoint to run the pipeline again and fetch the most recent data:
    ```
    curl https://XXXXXXX.execute-api.us-east-1.amazonaws.com/dev/run
    ```